LeetaH666/Notes/docs/courses/mathematical_finance/6_stochastic_process_and_control.md

 \end{cases}
 $$

-The investor tries to maximize his utility, so the value functional can be written as
+The investor tries to maximize his utility, so the value functional starting at time $0$ can be written as
 $$
 J(0,\ w;\ \Delta(\cdot),\ C(\cdot)) = \mathrm{E}\left( \int_{0}^{\infty} U(t,\ C(t)) ~\mathrm{d}t \right)
 $$